leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 I mentioned this briefly, but here you see it in action.
 These are `hex` numbers indicating the _offset_ from the memory pointer to which we want to read/write.
 I wrote down the base-10 numbers as comments so you see we only offset the pointer in 8 byte steps which is the same size as the `u64`fields on our `ThreadContext` struct.

-This is also why it's important to annotate `ThreadContext` with `#[repr(C)]` so we know that the data will be represented in memory this way and we write to the right field.
+This is also why it’s important to annotate `ThreadContext` with `#[repr(C)]` so we know that the data will be represented in memory this way and we write to the right field.
 The Rust ABI makes no guarantee that they are represented in the same order in memory, however the C-ABI does.

 ## The main function